Jui1337/responsible-ai-security/README.md

 ## Acknowledgment

-This code was developed for the research thesis titled
+This code was developed for the research project titled
-**"Evaluating the Impact of Responsible AI as a Security Control in Machine Learning"**
+**"Evaluating Microsoft Responsible AI as Defense Against Label Flip and ZOO Attacks"**
 by **Jui Bangali**, under the guidance of **Professor Brent Lagesse**,
 as part of the Master's in Cybersecurity Engineering program at the **University of Washington, Bothell**.